A very warm welcome to Avonmouth C.E. Primary School.

 All children are in a house and have the opportunity of earning house points every day and also at regular special house events.
 Staff are also in houses with the exception of Mr Barlow (who runs the special house events) and Mrs McMahon as they need to remain impartial!

-To help celebrate the launch of the new house names, children (and staff) are invited to come to school wearing a t-shirt in their new house colours on Friday 21st September.
-In addition, we are also introducing the opportunity for children to wear a t-shirt in their house colours for PE lessons.
+To help celebrate the launch of the new house names we are introducing the opportunity for children to wear a t-shirt in their house colours for PE lessons.
 This is optional, and if you have invested in white t-shirts for PE, children can continue to wear these.

 Do you, or a family member, have some spare time during the school day?
 We are looking for some more volunteers to come in and hear children read throughout the school.
 Reading is such an important skill and providing the chance to read to someone else is great for the children and can help to develop their reading abilities.
 If you are able to help, please let your class teacher know.
 Mrs McAndrew, our Reading Lead, will be running sessions for all volunteers over the next couple of weeks.
 All help is greatly appreciated by the children and staff.
 In line with our Safeguarding policy, all regular volunteers will be subject to a DBS check.